12 February, 2019 / IN Redundancy / by Kurt Purkiss

 Get the right redundancy advice at this crucial turning point

-Are you unsure if you’re financially able to retire or want to consider what your options are?
+Are you unsure if you’re financially able to retire or do you want to consider what your options are?

 The advice of a qualified professional can help you decide.
 They can also advise on the best way to manage the payments you receive and provide guidance to make the most of your redundancy.